MAJOR EVENTS IN LAGOON’S HISTORY

 1971 – A spacious campground is added south of the park.

 1974 – An additional dark ride, Dracula’s Castle, opens in part of the old Patio Gardens building.
-Park manager Robert Freed passes away in July from cancer.
+Park manager Robert Freed passes away in July as a result of cancer.

 1976 – Pioneer Village opens in its new home on the east side of Lagoon.
 The park’s first steel coaster, a Schwarzkopf Jet Star 2, is brought in after operating at Expo ’74 in Spokane, Washington.
 MORE 1976